University Systems help centre

 Secure access to network storage at UVic

-UVic Individual Temp is a secure network storage space that is available to all UVic students, faculty, and staff.
-All of the workstations in UVic's computing facilities have UVic Individual Temp mounted, but you can also connect to it from your home computer.
-Instructions for connecting to UVic Individual Temp are available on our help centre.
-Please note that you will need to connect to the VPN client; Cisco VPN software is free to members of the university but must be authenticated with a valid NetLink ID and password.
+UVic's Personal Home File Storage service is a secure network storage space that is available to all UVic students, faculty, and staff.
+All of the Windows workstations in UVic's computing facilities are connected to your home file storage, but you can also connect to it from your personal laptop.
+For instructions on connecting to your home file storage, visit our help centre.
+Please note that you will need to connect to the VPN client; connecting through the VPN client will ensure that the information being communicated is encrypted and secure.

 Your department may also have a file share that is hosted by University Systems.
 For more information on this network storage location, contact your Desktop Support Services Analyst or the Computer Help Desk.